eoas-ubc/eoas-ubc.github.io/_sources/jupyterbooks.md

 	3. Your own fork will now be out of sync and needs fixing online.

 	4. TO BYPASS YOUR OWN FORK COMPLETELY requires a rebase workflow, which I'm not yet comfortable with (Feb 8, 2022).
 However, the sequence listed [here](https://medium.com/@topspinj/how-to-git-rebase-into-a-forked-repo-c9f05e821c8a) seems to work.
 It does leave your own forked repository out of sync, but maybe that fork isn't really needed?
 To be discussed.

+---

+## Editing Sequence

+1. At your online fork of the site: Check the `docs` and `master` branches are both up to date with `eoas-ubc:docs` and `eoas-ubc:master`.
+If not, make them so.

+2. On your local clone (where editing will be done) ensure jupyterbooks is in your environmnet, go to the clone's home directory and run `git branch -v` to ensure you are working on the docs branch.
+Then check that `git status` says you are up to date.

+3. Edit pages.

+4. Before publishing, git-commit your edits changes.
+Push this `docs` branch to your fork.